ekondur/RazorKit/docs/datatables/extensions/fixedcolumns.md

 	This extension for DataTables provides exactly this option (for non-scrolling tables, please use the FixedHeader extension, which will create sticky headers and footers for tables).

-Enable and configure the FixedColumns extension for DataTables.
+Enable the FixedColumns extension for DataTables.
 [:octicons-link-external-16:](https://datatables.net/reference/option/fixedColumns)
 ```csharp
 .FixedColumns(true)